 You probably knew the name you wanted from the get-go, didn’t you?
 Wix has a tool that lets you check the availability of your own domain name.

-If you are using the Wix free website builder plan, this will include wixsite in the name; if you have a paid plan, you can go ahead and grab a .com or .net domain name.
+If you are using the Wix free plan, this will include wixsite in the name; if you have a paid plan, you can go ahead and grab a .com or .net domain name.

 - Publish The Website

 That’s all, folks.
 You can go ahead and click that publish button now.

 You can preview your site at every stage throughout the process and when you decide you are happy with how it looks; you’ve added your content, your images, and any tools your website needs, you’re good to go!